cbutler112358/cbutler112358.github.io/_pages/about.md

 About
 </h1>

-<p> I am a third year graduate student in the Biomathematics
+<p> I am a fourth year graduate student in the Biomathematics
 Ph.D. program at North Carolina State University.
 I am a Genetics and Genomics Scholar, as well as a recipient of the National Science Foundation's Graduate Research Fellowship.
 I received a B.S. in Mathematics with highest honors from the University of Maine in 2016 (my undergraduate